this software / app work for US Coast Guard (USCG) GMDSS Exams?

 are the explanations?

-by Five is not intended to teach concepts directly.
+by Five is not intended to have direct explanations for each questions.
 Rather, it

 simply presents the questions in a convenient, highly customizable